-That depends on the plan itself.
-The most likely case would be to have a TABOR election to request approval for a mil levy increase to fund the SEAR.
+The current plan is to have a TABOR election to request approval for a mil levy increase to fund the SEAR.
 The entire Genesee Fire Protection District would have the opportunity to vote on the measure.

 21. What is an estimate of the tax increase, should the mil levy be approved?
 Using the engineers estimate of an approximately \$6 million cost and a 4% interest rate over 30 years, there would be a 4.177 mil levy increase.
 This translates to about \$30/\$100,000 valuation/year.